elopio/docs/source/version2/includes/_callAPI.md

 // example output:
 "1516744206"
 ```
-Provides JavaScript bindings for the [Controller Solidity Contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Controller.sol), which is used to manage whitelisting of contracts and and [halt](#developer-mode) the normal use of Augur’s contracts (e.g., if there is a vulnerability found in Augur).
+Provides JavaScript bindings for the [Controller Solidity Contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Controller.sol), which is used to manage whitelisting of contracts.
 From a developer standpoint, it can be used to get Augur's internal timestamp.

 ### augur.api.Controller.getTimestamp(p, callback)